Aelly/MC-GAN/README.md

 In this fork we are generating 114 characters, in order to change that number you need to :
 - Modify the list of characters to extract in the process/chars.json
 - In each file in the scripts directory change the variables IN_NC, O_NC and GRP to the number of characters you want

+## Test the process programs

+To test our process scripts, you can go in the test directory and execute the main_test.sh script.
+You will find in the Procedure folder explanation for each test and the expected behaviour.
+To reset the directory you can execute the clean.sh script.